BeardedBeauty/BookFinder/README.md

 # bookke
 Bookke is a book finder using the google books API.
-Displays description of book with cover.
+When searching, a description of the book with the cover is displayed.
+This is a full stack website, based on the MERN stack.
 View [live site.](http://bookkebooks.herokuapp.com/)

 ## Usage